 - Buckle the harness straps and chest clip, ensuring a snug fit.
 The chest clip should be even with your child's armpits.
 Make sure the straps and clip lie flat against your child's chest and over his or her hips with no slack.
 If necessary, place tightly rolled small blankets alongside your baby to provide head and neck support.
 If the car seat manufacturer allows, place a rolled washcloth between the crotch strap and your baby to create a more secure fit.

 In the rear-facing position, recline the car seat according to the manufacturer's instructions so that your child's head doesn't flop forward.
 Babies must ride semireclined to keep their airways open.
 Many seats include angle indicators or adjusters to guide you.
 Keep in mind that as your child grows, you might need to adjust the angle.
 Check the manufacturer's instructions for details.

-When your child reaches age 2 or the rear-facing weight or height limit of the convertible seat, you can face the seat forward.
+When your child reaches the weight or height limit of the convertible seat, you can face the seat forward.
 When you make the switch:

 - Install the car seat in the back seat according to the manufacturer's instructions, using either the seat belt or Lower Anchors and Tethers for Children (LATCH) system.